 A Master’s qualification is a postgraduate degree course that students can do once they obtain an undergraduate degree.
 It allows individuals to further their knowledge in a particular subject, or to enter a different academic path.
 A postgraduate qualification is awarded to individuals who can demonstrate a higher level of expertise in a particular field of study.

 Most master’s courses lead to an MA (Master of Arts) or MSc (Master of Science) qualification; however, there are also subject-specific qualifications.
 These qualifications include MArch (Master of Architecture), MEng (Master of Engineering), MFA (Master of Fine Arts), LLM (Master of Laws), and more.
-Courses leading to an MPhil (Master of Philosophy) qualification are typically research-led and often designed for students who wish to progress to a PhD.
+Courses leading to an MPhil (Master of Philosophy) qualification are typically research-led and often designed for students who wish to progress to a PhD or a Doctorate degree.